 - Where do they tend to drop off?

 In Kajabi, you get full access to all these details with our robust analytics.
-With both lesson progress and video progress, you can track exactly how people are digesting your content individually and from multiple overview perspectives.
+With both lesson progress and video progress, you can track exactly how people are digesting your content on an individual and high-level basis.

-Every course creator wants their students to soak up as much knowledge as possible from the course.
+Every course creator wants their students to soak up as much knowledge as possible.
 Building an interactive experience for your customers makes a big difference.
-It also sets your course apart from the slew of courses on the market.
+It also sets your course apart from others on the market.
 When done right, testing helps your students digest and remember your material on a deeper level.